redelivre/redelivre/src/wp-content/plugins/fg-joomla-to-wordpress/readme.txt

 * Initial version: Import Joomla 1.5 sections, categories, posts and images

 == Upgrade Notice ==

+= 1.22.3 =
+New: Display SQL errors in debug mode
+Description updated

+= 1.22.2 =
+New: Check if the upload directory is writable
+Tested with WordPress 3.7.1

+= 1.22.0 =
+Fixed: Import the categories even when the articles are imported as pages Tested with WordPress 3.7

 = 1.21.3 =
 Fixed: "Warning: sprintf(): Too few arguments" message for image captions with %